- Car Transport Arizona (Az) Near Me - Car Transportation Company Near Me

 - $1.50 air quality fee;

 - $15 fee for 90 days temporary registration.

 Arizona VLT: The state requires a VLT for every renewal and registration.
 Charges are evaluated for every 100 USD of the vehicle’s value (assessed value of 60% MSRP- reduced by 16% each year).

 For every 100 USD of the assessed value:

 - $4 for AFV.

 Note: You will need to pay the total amount of tax for the entire years of your registration, either 2 or 5 years.

-Motor Vehicle Division offices accept cash, checks, or money orders and other offices take credit cards.
+Motor Vehicle Division offices accept cash, checks, or money orders, and other offices take credit cards.
 Make sure to call their office before visiting.

-Vehicle inspection: Residents of Tucson and Phoenix are required to take emissions tests.
+Vehicle inspection: Arizona residents of Tucson and Phoenix are required to take emissions tests.
 Testing centers send the test results to the Motor Vehicle Division via electronic messaging.
 A Vehicle Identification Number inspection will be performed in case you don’t have a vehicle title.
 The VIN inspection is typically performed at the MVD office the same day.

 License plates: The MVD provides license plates upon registration.
 They also offer a variety of specialty license plates, but with an extra fee.